Hayatlodhi/Hayatlodhi/README.md

-- 👋 Hi, I’m @Hayatlodhi
+- 👋 Hi, I’m Muhammad Hayat and as a github username,i am @Hayatlodhi
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Data Science
 - 📫 https://www.linkedin.com/in/muhammad-hayat-43547021a/